 Among the most famous typical dishes of Switzerland, there is certainly the cheese fondue: also appreciated in Italy and France, this dish is prepared with hard cheese – which is then melted in white wine, inside the caquelon (a particular pot in terracotta, cast iron or porcelain).
 To accompany this delight, small pieces of bread, which are dipped into the fondue with the help of a fork.
 The pot is positioned in the centre of the table, and everybody sitting at the table can prepare their own portion, dipping the pieces of bread in the caquelon, making this moment very intimate and convivial.

 Cheese is still the great protagonist when we talk about Raclette, a dish very similar to Fondue, which is characterized by a more delicate taste: in this case the cheese is melted on a plate and served with the typical Gschwellti potatoes, cooked in foil.
+Then there is the delicious Alpenpasta, a kind of au gratin dish of potatoes, pasta, cheese, cream and onions and the famous rösti, a yummy potato cake baked in hot butter.

 Finally, remember that milk chocolate and dark chocolate were born in Switzerland, created by Daniel Peter and Rodolphe Lindt.
-It is therefore no coincidence that among the typical dishes of Switzerland there is also chocolate, of which the Swiss are major exporters and consumers.
+It is, therefore, no coincidence that among the typical dishes of Switzerland there is also chocolate, of which the Swiss are major exporters and consumers.

 Switzerland is a land of great alpine landscapes, green meadows, crystal clear lakes, medieval cities and fairy-tale villages, palaces and castles, where you can enjoy nature all year round.
 Among the places to visit, first of all the beautiful cities of Zurich, Lucerne, Geneva with the evocative lake of the same name and Bern, the capital.